visgl/luma.gl/docs/api-reference/engine/render-loop.md

 ## Remarks

-- You can instantiate multiple `AnimationLoop` classes in parallel, rendering into the same or different `WebGLRenderingContext`s.
+- You can instantiate multiple `RenderLoop` classes in parallel, rendering into the same or different `WebGLRenderingContext`s.
 - Works both in browser and under Node.js.
-- All `AnimationLoop` methods can be chained.
+- All `RenderLoop` methods can be chained.
 - Postpones context creation until the page (i.e. all HTML) has been loaded.
 At this time it is safe to specify canvas ids when calling [`createGLContext`](/docs/api-reference/gltools/context).
 - The supplied callback function must return a WebGLRenderingContext or an error will be thrown.
-- This callback registration function should not be called if a `WebGLRenderingContext` was supplied to the AnimationLoop constructor.
+- This callback registration function should not be called if a `WebGLRenderingContext` was supplied to the RenderLoop constructor.

 - When running in the browser, this class uses [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)
 - [WebGL Fundamentals](https://webglfundamentals.org/webgl/lessons/webgl-anti-patterns.html#drawingbuffer) contains excellent information on the subtleties of the how the WebGL context's drawing buffer and the HTML canvas interact.